zchee/golang-wiki/Mobile.md

 * Only a subset of Go types are currently supported.
 * Language bindings have a performance overhead.
 Though, depending on your use case, the overhead might not be a bottleneck.
+* There are a few limitiations on how the exported APIs should look like due to the limitiations of the target language.

 TODO